 - extremes of temperature

-- sunlight, humidity, or wind
+- sunlight, humidity, and wind

-- stress, anxiety, anger, embarrassment
+- stress, anxiety, anger, and embarrassment

 - vigorous exercise

-- hot baths or saunas
+- hot baths and saunas

 - some medications, such as corticosteroids and drugs for treating high blood pressure